Meperidine and promethazine

 If you use meperidine and promethazine while you are pregnant, your baby could become dependent on the drug.
 This can cause life-threatening withdrawal symptoms in the baby after it is born.
 Babies born dependent on habit-forming medicine may need medical treatment for several weeks.
 Tell your doctor if you are pregnant or plan to become pregnant.

 Meperidine and promethazine can pass into breast milk and may cause drowsiness or breathing problems in a nursing baby.
 Tell your doctor if you are breast-feeding.

 How should I take meperidine and promethazine?

 Follow all directions on your prescription label.
 Meperidine and promethazine can slow or stop your breathing.
-Never take this medicine in larger amounts, or for longer than prescribed.
+Never take meperidine and promethazine in larger amounts, or for longer than prescribed.
 Tell your doctor if the medicine seems to stop working as well in relieving your pain.

 Meperidine and promethazine may be habit-forming.
 Never share this medicine with another person, especially someone with a history of drug abuse or addiction.
 MISUSE OF NARCOTIC MEDICINE CAN CAUSE ADDICTION, OVERDOSE, OR DEATH, especially in a child or other person using the medicine without a prescription.
 Selling or giving away meperidine and promethazine is against the law.